 Most people will spend 30 to 45 minutes in the gallery, but you can spend as much or as little time here as you like.
 There are four sections, but you can see right across the gallery, and pick out the things that interest you.
 There is no set order in which you have to look at things.
-You can leave and re-enter through any of the exits at any time.

 The gallery is a single room.
 It’s not too dark, and there are windows through which you can see the road and trees outside.
 There are lots of places to sit down, and plenty of space for groups and wheelchair users to move around and between the exhibits.

 Every object has a caption describing it.
 The title of each object is also available in Braille.
 Each caption also has a number, which you can use to access BSL captions and audio descriptions for the object.

 There is a shelf with extra resources to improve the accessibility of the gallery.
 These include large-print guides, a tactile plan of the gallery, a tactile book, handheld players with BSL captions, and devices with audio descriptions.
 They all use the object number and title to help you find the relevant information.
 These are all free for you to pick up and use, and you can choose whether you want to use them or not.
 At the moment some of the resources are not available because of Covid-19 safety measures.